 When do cats stop growing?

-Most cats are fully grown by twelve months, which is approximately 15 years in human terms.
+Most cats have stopped growing by twelve months, which is approximately 15 years in human terms.
 Some cats may continue to fill out for several months beyond their first birthday.
 Large cat breeds which include the Maine Coon, Siberian, Ragdoll and Birman don’t reach their full size until 3-4 years of age.

 When do cats reach sexual maturity?